 Instructions

-- Prepare the batter – In a blender, combine room temperature eggs, milk, sugar or maple syrup, vanilla, einkorn flour, hard white wheat flour, and cinnamon until smooth.
-Hand mixing also works if you don’t have a blender.
+- Prepare the batter – Add the room temperature eggs, whole milk, sugar or maple syrup, vanilla extract, freshly milled einkorn flour, hard white wheat flour, and Ceylon cinnamon to a blender.
+Blend on medium to high speed for 30 to 60 seconds until completely smooth and no lumps remain.

-- Let the batter rest 10-15 minutes – Allowing the flour to absorb the liquid thickens the batter, which improves texture, consistency, and rise during baking.
+- Rest the batter – Let the batter rest at room temperature for 10 to 15 minutes to allow the freshly milled flour to fully absorb the liquid.
+This rest thickens the batter slightly and improves the texture and rise during baking.

-- Add butter to the skillet – Carefully remove the heated skillet from the oven and add the salted butter, letting it melt and coat the pan.
+- Add the butter – Carefully remove the hot skillet from the oven using heavy oven mitts.
+Add the salted butter and swirl the pan so it melts completely and coats the entire bottom and sides evenly.

-- Pour the batter and bake – Pour the smooth batter into the hot skillet, then return it to the oven.
-Bake at 425°F for 15-20 minutes, then reduce the oven temperature to 300°F and bake an additional 5-10 minutes until the top is lightly golden.
+- Pour the batter and bake – Pour the rested batter into the hot buttered skillet immediately and return to the oven.
+Bake at 425°F for 15 to 20 minutes until the edges are climbing and golden, then reduce to 300°F without opening the door and bake an additional 5 to 10 minutes until the center looks just set.

-- Top and serve – Add desired toppings such as butter and maple syrup, caramelized apples, or fresh berries.
-Serve immediately while warm for the best puff and texture.
+- Top and serve – Add toppings after slicing so the crisp edges stay intact.
+Butter and maple syrup, a drizzle of Strawberry Simple Syrup, caramelized apples, or fresh seasonal berries all work beautifully.
+Serve immediately while still warm.

 Freezing & Storage

-- Freezer: Freezing is not recommended.
-The custardy center does not hold up well once frozen and thawed, and the pancake will lose its puff and delicate texture.
+- Freezing not recommended.
+The custardy center does not hold up once frozen and thawed.
+Plan to bake and serve fresh for the best results.

 Join The Community